Design, Development & Operations With Architecture

 Lean & Agile Development Approach

-The LEAD value stream is focused on creating and delivering customer value add-on.
+The LEAD value chain is focused on creating and delivering customer value add-on.
 All the relevant capabilities are integrated into the value stream.
-The LEAD operating model is organized around the Idea to Production -process, which provides single funnel for all the customer- and business-driven demands.
+The LEAD operating model is organized around the value chain, which provides single funnel for all the customer- and business-driven demands.
 The overall development is based on Lean and agile principles such as co-operation and visibility.

 The LEAD operating model is based on scaled agile development, together with modern design practices and revised enterprise architecture management.
 Appropriate agile methods and tools are applied to fit for purpose, such as sprints, meeting practices, Kanban and backlogs.
 Other frameworks and methods can be applied with the LEAD operating model, such as SAFe, IT4IT, ITIL, DevOps, Scrum, Kanban, “Scrumban” or whatever is used in the organization.
 The overall flow rate (throughput) from idea to production can also be measured.
 LEAD-method is described more detailed in this article (link).
-The Idea to Production -process is illustrated in the figure below.
+The LEAD value chain is illustrated in the figure below.

 Idea to Production process flow:

 - Demands are based on a) customer needs, b) strategic goals, c) regulations & legislation, d) changes in business conditions or technologies

 - Demand Management team handles all the incoming demands and creates concepts

 - Portfolio Management evaluates the concepts and directs them to development queues

 - Development teams develop the concepts to realised services or products according to agile methods